dcbaker/git-ck/README.md

 cp git/pre-push.rb ~/.local/share/git/hooks/pre-push
 ```
 This will means all new repositories will use the new git hook.
 You can call ```git init``` again on a repo to use the new hooks.

+Note: You can't use this on git-ck itself, since it has commits prefaced with git-ck: and will always fail.